OlgaJ1989/bookworm-paradise/README.md

 1. Go to [Heroku](https://dashboard.heroku.com/apps) and click 'New' to create a new app.
 2. After choosing the app name and setting the region, press 'Create app'.
 3. Go to 'Resources' to add a database and scroll down to 'Add-ons'.
 Search for 'Postgres' and choose 'Heroku Postgres' from available options.
 4. Go to 'Settings' and navigate to 'Config Vars'.
 As the Postgres database has been connected, the DATABASE_URL is already there.
-Add the remaining config vars: CLOUDINARY_URL, SECRET_KEY, (the values for these variables depend on your own personal set up and will not be added here for security reasons).
+Add the remaining config vars: AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, EMAIL_HOST_PASS, EMAIL_HOST_USER, SECRET_KEY, STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY, STRIPE_WH_SECRET, USE_AWS (the values for these variables depend on your own personal set up and will not be added here for security reasons).
 5. Leave 'Settings' and go to 'Deploy'.
 Scroll down and set 'Deployment Method' to GitHub.
 Once GitHub is chosen, find your repository and connect it to Heroku.
 6. Scroll down to Manual Deploy, make sure the 'main' branch is selected and click 'Deploy Branch'.
-7. The deployed app can be found [here](https://taste-of-poland.herokuapp.com/).
+7. The deployed app can be found [here](https://bookworm-paradise.herokuapp.com/).

 ## Credits

 ### Content

-All the general 'blurb' across the website has been written by me, apart from the names and descriptions of the dishes in the Menu.
-These have been taken and adapted from [StayPoland](https://www.staypoland.com/poland/polish-food/).
+The information about each book, including the cover photos and synopsis, has been taken from the [Waterstones](https://www.waterstones.com/) website.
+The full list of books (along with links) used can be found [here](/workspace/bookworm-paradise/docs/book-info-and-links.txt).
+I do not own any rights to this content and I used it only for educational purposes.

 ### Media

-All photos/images have been taken from [ShutterStock](https://www.shutterstock.com/.)
+All photos/images have been taken from [Unsplash](https://unsplash.com/).

-### Code

-I have used this code snippet from [Bootdey](https://www.bootdey.com/snippets/view/bs4-Food-Menu) to create the Menu page.
-I have used a code snippet from [CSS Tricks](https://css-tricks.com/perfect-full-page-background-image/) to add the background Home page image.

 ### Acknowledgements